Research and resources

 Morning routines

-Breaking down tasks like making coffee or getting dressed into simple steps, using visual cues and familiar routines to help someone do these activities independently.
+Maintain familiar routines, break down tasks like making coffee into simple steps, and use visual cues to help someone do these activities independently.

 Staying connected

-Using memory aids, simplified technology, and structured social activities to help maintain relationships and community engagement.
+Use memory aids, simplified technology, and structured activities like regular coffee catch-ups to maintain relationships and community engagement.

 Home activities

-Adapting the environment with clear labels, good lighting, and organized spaces so someone can continue cooking, gardening, or pursuing hobbies safely.
+Adapt the environment with clear labels, good lighting, and organised spaces so someone can continue cooking, gardening, or pursuing hobbies safely.

 Personal care

-Using gentle prompts, step-by-step guidance, and assistive tools to support independence in bathing, grooming, and dressing.
+Use gentle and consistent suggestions, step-by-step guidance, and assistive tools to support independence in bathing, grooming, and dressing.

 What the evidence shows